Dead Obies

-Dead Obies is an experimental hip hop band originating from South Shore (suburbs south of Montreal), Quebec, Canada, that was formed in 2011 by a collective of five MCs: Jo RCA, Yes McCan, Snail Kid, 20SOME and O.G.
-Bear, and Quebec producer VNCE CARTER.
+Dead Obies is an experimental hip hop band originating from South Shore (suburbs south of Montreal), Quebec, Canada, that was formed in 2011 by a collective of five MCs: Jo RCA, Yes McCan, Snail Kid, 20Some and O.G.
+Bear, and Quebec producer Vince Carter.
 The group identifies itself as post-rap.
 They are signed to the independent label Bonsound.